 On Stage DA100 Stick Holder

-- Extension arm angles toward the player for easy interchange...
+- Extension arm angled downward for easy removal of sticks

 - Neoprene pocket can be removed for easy cleaning